Anas-Bdev/Namaa-Backend/README.md

 - Queries → Read data
 - MediatR → Request orchestration

-This improves maintainability and scalability.
+This improves maintainability, scalability, and separation of concerns.

 ---

-### Result Pattern
+## Result Pattern

 Business operations return strongly typed results rather than relying on exceptions for flow control.